Our Services

 Published on: 4/24/2026

-Red light therapy uses low-level red and near-infrared light to boost mitochondrial function, improve blood flow, and reduce inflammation, helping ease delayed onset muscle soreness and accelerate recovery after intense CrossFit or high-intensity workouts.
-CrossFit athletes are turning to RLT for reduced downtime, improved performance, and a non-invasive way to keep training on track.
+Red light therapy (RLT) uses low-level red and near-infrared wavelengths to enhance mitochondrial function, boost circulation, and reduce inflammation—easing delayed onset muscle soreness (DOMS) and speeding recovery after CrossFit or high-intensity training.
+CrossFit athletes rely on RLT for less downtime, improved performance, and non-invasive recovery support.

-There are several factors to consider like device type, wavelength, session timing, and safety precautions; see below for complete guidelines on protocols, device selection, precautions, and integrating RLT into a holistic recovery plan.
+Key factors include device type, wavelength, session timing, and safety precautions.
+Below, you'll find complete guidelines on protocols, device selection, precautions, and how to integrate RLT into a holistic recovery routine.

 Muscle soreness after an intense CrossFit workout or any high-intensity training is a familiar—and sometimes unwelcome—part of the fitness journey.
 Delayed onset muscle soreness (DOMS) typically peaks 24–72 hours after exercising, causing stiffness, reduced performance, and discomfort.
 Red light therapy (RLT) is gaining attention as a non-invasive tool to help manage DOMS and speed recovery, especially among CrossFit athletes.